inouiw/AssetTrackerServiceAndroid/README.md

 1. Clone or download this repository.
 1. Create a Firebase account because data is saved there.
 The free account is sufficient.
 See https://console.firebase.google.com
     1. In Firebase create a project, for example "asset-tracker".
     1. Navigate to Develop / Database  and open the Rules tab.
-There replace the line with `allow read, write ...` with `allow read, write: if request.auth.uid != null;` Click publish.
+Replace the contents with the content of the file `firestore.rules`.
+Click publish.
     1. Navigate to Authentication / Sign-in method and enable the Google sign-in provider.
     1. Navigate to <img src="https://storage.googleapis.com/support-kms-prod/vMSwtm9y2uvHQAg2OfjmWpsBMtG4xwSIPWxh" width="22" heigth="22"> Project settings.
 There click on the android icon on the bottom.
         1. For Android package name enter "com.example.assettracker".